dimmm931/Sms_Textbelt_Api_React_JS/README_MY.txt

 ====================================================

-How to BUILD/Pack APP for hosting server
+5.How to BUILD/Pack APP for hosting server
 Folder "BUILD" is for ready created app with all minified concatenated dependencies.
 Created by CLI-> npm run build.

 Known Problem Issue: path to js,css in BUILD should be without "/" in beginning =>
- 1. "static/js/...", not "/static/js/" (in index.html)
+ 1. "static/js/...", not "/static/js/" (in index.html) (4 times)
  2. "favicon"
  3.GIF imge was not loading => change to {e.exports=/*a.p+*/"static/media/loading2.f7ccc9e1.gif"} in build/static/js/main.91b5d174.chunk.js

 ========================================================
-ERROR GIF LOADER:
+6.ERROR GIF LOADER:
 Error Loader is located in <ErrorLayout/>, it is display:none by default.
 If input is empty Error Loader is triggered in <TextArea/>:
   $('.App').addClass('blur');  //blur the background